 Tips

-• Research the fair price for your destination before you land
+- Ask your hotel or transfer provider for the current fair price for your destination before you land

 Transport costs in Zanzibar are reasonable by international standards, but the negotiation process makes them feel higher than they need to be.
 Knowing the going rate, or having a price agreed in advance, is the simplest way to pay fairly.